-- What to serve it with: If you are concerned with Paleo/Whole30 I would suggest eating it plain or with some cauliflower rice.
-If you aren’t concerned with Paleo/Whole30 then I would suggest serving it with some brown rice (love this Instant Pot version)!
+- Serving: If you want to keep it Paleo/Whole30, you can eat it plain or with some cauliflower rice.
+If you aren’t concerned with Paleo/Whole30, then I would suggest serving it with some brown rice (love this Instant Pot version)!

-- Storage: Store in refrigerator for up to 5 days in covered container.
+- Storage: Store in refrigerator for up to 5 days in an airtight container.

 - Calories: 384